 They offer 6-months tech apprenticeships for women with the help of several tech companies that could eventually turn into a permanent job placement at the companies.
 The volunteers could sign up to be a 1-on-1 mentor or as a one-off volunteer that helps the apprentices for a few hours.
 This is only available in San Francisco.

-For girls who want to hone their skills in order to venture into being a tech entrepreneur or leader, Technovation provides this opportunity for them.
-Each year, they will invite a group of girls over to share common problems and ask them to solve it by working in teams.
+For girls who want to hone their skills in order to venture into being a tech entrepreneur or leader, Technovation provides this opportunity.
+Each year, they will invite a group of girls over to share common problems and ask them to solve them by working in teams.
 For instance, building a mobile app that helps consumers or a business plan, with the guidance of mentors.
 Volunteers are able to serve as a mentor and guide them throughout the process.
-The job scope as a mentor includes checking on their progress and making sure they are going on the right path, and providing support or encouragement as they complete the project.
+The job scope as a mentor includes checking on their progress and making sure they are going on the right path and providing support or encouragement as they complete the project.
 The mentoring can be done either remotely or face-to-face.

 The volunteer opportunities offered here are for students from Kindergarten all the way up to High School whereby you will teach coding in a fun, interactive way as after school programs and camps.
 You could either teach during an after-school class or volunteer at one of their yearly programs.
 Take note that there is a time commitment of 2 hours a week for the after-school classes and 1 hour a week for the camps.
 There are several locations all around the Bay Area so you could look for the ones that are the closest to you.